Leyte (province): Creation of Biliran

 On May 11, 1992, Biliran was separated from Leyte to become an independent province, by virtue of Republic Act No. 7160.

 Proposed creation of Western Leyte

 In November 2024, 4th District Representative Richard Gomez filed House Bill No. 11077, seeking to create Western Leyte, which would cover two cities (Ormoc and Baybay) and 16 municipalities (Albuera, Bato, Calubian, Hilongos, Hindang, Inopacan, Isabel, Kananga, Leyte, Matag-ob, Matalom, Merida, Palompon, San Isidro, Tabango, and Villaba) where Cebuano is predominantly spoken.
+Thus, corresponding to the entirety of Leyte's 3rd and 4th congressional districts as well as most of the 5th.
 The remaining areas of Leyte, where Waray is predominantly spoken, would remain intact.
 However, the proposal was met by opposition from Leyte Governor Jericho Petilla, 41 of 42 mayors in Leyte, and the Sangguniang Bayan (municipal council) of Palompon.
+Only one mayor, the one from Kananga, is willing to support the split.